Generative AI Meets 6G and Beyond: Diffusion Models for Semantic Communications: Diffusion Models

 \paragraph{Channel Pruning} Channel pruning reduces computational load by removing entire channels from convolutional layers based on their contribution to generation quality~\cite{he2017channel}.
 This approach requires careful analysis of channel importance across different diffusion time steps, as channels may contribute differently during various sampling phases.

-SnapFusion~\cite{li2023snapfusion} demonstrates effective channel pruning for accelerating text-to-image diffusion models on mobile devices.
-The method applies 50\% uniform channel pruning to the VAE decoder, reducing its size and computational cost to approximately $1/4$ of the original.
-For the denoising U-Net~\cite{ronneberger2015u}, SnapFusion employs architecture evolution that systematically removes redundant blocks while preserving model performance.
+SnapFusion~\cite{li2023snapfusion} demonstrates effective channel pruning for accelerating text-to-image diffusion models on mobile devices, targeting both the VAE decoder and the denoising U-Net.
+For the decoder, SnapFusion applies $50\%$ uniform channel pruning, reducing its size and multiply-accumulate operations (MACs) to approximately $1/4$ of the original, and recovers generation quality through a data distillation pipeline that trains the pruned decoder on synthetic latent-image pairs produced by the full-precision model.
+For the denoising U-Net~\cite{ronneberger2015u}, SnapFusion employs architecture evolution that evaluates each cross-attention and ResNet block by its joint impact on CLIP score degradation and latency improvement, systematically removing blocks with minimal quality loss and maximal speedup.
 This combined strategy enables sub-two-second text-to-image generation on mobile devices.